JoyMurengi/Gendata-capstone/README.md

-# Gendata-capstone
 # She Deserved to Live: A Data Story on Femicide

 ##  Project Title
 **She Deserved to Live: A Data Story on Femicide**

 ## Project Description
-This project explores the tragic reality of femicide in Kenya, focusing on data from 2016 to 2025.
-It aims to document and analyze cases of gender-based killings, tell the stories behind the numbers, and help raise awareness through data-driven storytelling.
+This project explores the tragic and urgent issue of femicide in Kenya, covering data from 2016 to 2025.
+It aims to document gender-based killings, reveal patterns and trends, and tell the stories of the women behind the numbers.
+Through data-driven storytelling, the project seeks to drive awareness and advocacy.

 ## Purpose / Problem Solved
-Femicide cases are often underreported or lost in the news cycle.
-This project aims to create a central, accessible platform that not only highlights these cases but also gives a voice to the women behind the data.
-By combining scraping and visualization, the project sheds light on trends, regions affected, and the urgency of intervention.
+Femicide in Kenya is often underreported or quickly forgotten.
+This project creates a central, accessible platform that tracks and visualizes these cases over time.
+By using data and storytelling, it ensures these women are not just statistics, and helps the public and policymakers see the urgency of action.

 ##  Planned Features
-- Web scraping of recent cases (2024–2025)
+- Web scraping of femicide cases from 2024–2025
-- Dashboard showing number of cases by year,agegroup,region
+- Dashboard showing trends by year, age group, and region
-- Summary statistics and insights
+- Summary statistics and analytical insights
-- Personal stories linked to select cases (where available)
+- Integration of personal stories and case highlights (where available)

-## Technologies / Concepts I Plan to Use
+##  Technologies / Concepts Used
-- Python (Web Scraping with BeautifulSoup)
+- **Python** (Web scraping with BeautifulSoup)
-- Excel for data cleaning
+- **Excel** (Data cleaning and preprocessing)
-- SQL
-- Tableau
+- **SQL** (Data querying and structuring)
+- **Tableau** (Interactive dashboards and geographic visualizations)

-## Data Source
+##  Data Sources
-- A previously existing dataset (2016–2023) collected by Kenyan feminists and activists
+- Public dataset (2016–2023) compiled by Kenyan feminists and gender justice organizations
-- Real-time news scraping for data from 2024–2025 (standard Kenyan news sources and archives)
+- Real-time scraping from major Kenyan news sources for 2024–2025

 ## Success Criteria
-- Cleaned and structured dataset with consistent fields
-- A working dashboard for visualization
+- A cleaned, up-to-date dataset covering 2016–2025
+- Tableau dashboard with maps, yearly trends, and demographic breakdowns
-- A published Lovable website explaining the story through data
+- A Lovable-published website that presents the data story in a powerful, accessible format

 ## Stretch Goals
-- Intergrating a chatbot
+- Integrating a chatbot to guide users through the data
-- Predictive modeling for identifying high-risk regions
+- Building predictive models to identify high-risk regions
-- Integration of audio or visual storytelling for impact
+- Including multimedia (audio/visual) content for more powerful storytelling